 Widening access entry:

-4 or 5 Highers at AABB or ABBBB (first sitting) or 6 Highers at AABBBB (two sittings) including English plus Maths at National 5 at B.
+4 Highers at ABBB (first sitting) or 5 Highers at AABBB (two sittings) including English plus Maths at National 5 at B.

 Please refer to list below